-Here are some ways to help maintain your financial health during this period.
+Here are some ways to help maintain your financial health now and in the future.

-Firstly, if you’re worried about your finances, there are ways to get support.
-If your income has been affected – through losing your job, losing business or being offered fewer hours – you may be concerned about covering your normal monthly costs.
+If your income has been affected – through losing your job, losing business or being offered fewer hours – you may be concerned about covering your monthly costs.

-We’re helping customers get through this period in several ways, including mortgage payment holidays, creating breathing space on other debts and support for small business owners.
+We’re helping customers get through this period in several ways, including support for small business owners.

 Find out more about the financial support we’re providing.